Docker Build: How to Build a Docker Image from Dockerfile?

 #Step 1 - Create a working directory

-Create a directory or folder to use for this demonstration ("docker-demo" is used here) and navigate to that directory by running the following commands in your terminal:
+Create a directory or folder to use for this demonstration ("docker-demo" is used here as the directory) and navigate to that directory by running the following commands in your terminal:

 mkdir docker-demo